prabhakarlab/mCNV_FISH/README.md

    7. Crypt-segmentation - using the stitched antibody staining MIP image, we carry out crypt segmentation.

 ## Running the pipeline
 We provide a bash_script that provides a unified workflow for the entire pipeline.
-All files are located in their respective folders.
+The code files are located in their respective folders - we have broken it up into the qc / registration / stitching, as well as spot-calling.

+For reproducibility, we provide the environment .yml file; else the user may request the environment packaged as a singularity .sif file.
+The same environment is used for all steps except the 3D segmentation step, which uses a Cellpose V2 .sif file and a custom model (likewise available upon request).

+## Resources
+Due to the large size of the raw images, the pipeline should be run on a HPC with 24GB RAM per cpu; the spot-calling pipeline (step 4) is designed to run in parallel across FOVs and is frequently run using the following SLURM settings (your HPC may have different specifications): --cpus-per-task 8 --mem 192G.